UnicodingUnicorn/volunteur/organisers/README.md

-# accounts
+# organisers

-Accounts API for accessing and modifying user accounts.
+Accounts API for accessing and modifying organiser accounts.
 Depends on redis as its database.

-The default port for this service is ```10202```.
+The default port for this service is ```10205```.

 ## API